BW LPG Expands Fleet with New VLGC Acquisition

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-BW LPG Ltd has successfully acquired and taken delivery of the vessel BW Sirocco as part of its strategic purchase of 12 Very Large Gas Carriers from Avance Gas Holdings.
-In exchange for the vessel, BW LPG issued 1,350,000 new shares to Avance Gas, which now holds a 3.31% stake in BW LPG.
-This move increases BW LPG’s total share count to 144,800,000, enhancing its capacity and market presence in the LPG shipping sector.
+BW LPG Ltd has successfully acquired and taken delivery of its fourth modern Very Large Gas Carrier, BW Passat, from Avance Gas Holdings.
+As part of this transaction, BW LPG issued 1.35 million new shares to Avance Gas, increasing its total share capital to approximately USD 393.34 million.
+The acquisition strengthens BW LPG’s fleet and enhances its position in the LPG shipping market.

 For further insights into GB:0QIX stock, check out TipRanks’ Stock Analysis page.